Learning Contextualized Knowledge Structures for Commonsense Reasoning: Experiments

-\textbf{Study on more model variants.} To better understand the model design, we experiment with two more variants on CommonsenseQA and OpenbookQA. \textbf{GN all-generation} doesn't consider extracted facts and instead generate edge features between all question and answer concepts.
-It then runs GN over the graph. \textbf{HGN w/o statement vector} doesn't consider $\mathbf{s}$ in Equation~\ref{eq:gn}, which isolates the graph encoder from the text encoder.
-Figure~\ref{fig:ablation} (c) shows the results of the ablation study.
-Comparing ``GN all-generation'' with ``HGN w/o edge weights'', we can conclude that extracted facts play an important role in HGN and can't be replaced by generated features.
-The high precision of extracted facts is still desirable even if we have a model to generate relational edges.
+\paragraph{Study on More Model Variants.} To better understand the model design, we experiment with three variants of HGN (w/ RelGen edges) on CommonsenseQA and OpenBookQA. \textbf{HGN w/o statement vector} doesn't consider $\mathbf{s}$ in Equation~\ref{eq:gn}, which isolates the graph encoder from the text encoder. \textbf{HGN w/o $ \mathcal{L}_\text{edge}$} does not consider the entropy regularization term and thus does not penalize non-discriminative edge weights. \textbf{HGN w/o edge weights} reasons over an unweighted graph with hybrid features, which means edge weights are all fixed to 1 during training.
+Figure~\ref{fig:ablation} (c) shows the results of the ablation study. ``HGN'' outperforms ``HGN w/o $ \mathcal{L}_\text{edge}$'', suggesting the usefulness of our proposed entropy regularization.
 Comparing ``HGN w/o statement vector'' with ``HGN'', we find that accessing context information is also important for graph reasoning, which means information propagation and edge weight prediction should be conducted in a context-aware manner.
+HGN also improves over ``HGN (w/o edge weights)'', indicating the effectiveness of conducting context-dependent pruning.